freeCodeCamp/guide/src/pages/csharp/index.md

 ---
 ## C#

-C Sharp, more commonly referred to as "C#", is a general-purpose, object-oriented programming language.
+C Sharp,  referred to as "C#", is a general-purpose, object-oriented programming language.
 C# was developed by Anders Hejlsberg and his development team at Microsoft and is currently on version 7.0.

 C# has its roots in the family of C languages.
 It inherits most of its feature from C, C++, and Java.
 For this reason, programmers familiar with C/C++/Java may be able to get up to speed with C# in a shorter timespan.